The1Funraiser/WHSTechNotes/journal.md

   You can limit the data access and sharing to only those who need it and only for the purposes that are relevant and necessary for your collaboration.

+# November 12, 2024

+What is a current event that relates to what i've been learning in class? a current events that relates to the stuff i've been learning in class is during the elections in 2024.
+What happen in the 2024?
+It was when Kamala was using social media for her campaign.
+How does this relate to the stuff i've been learning in class?
+Well, social media uses programming.

+How does the advancements in computer science or technology could play a role in addressing this event or issues in the future?
+I'd think the advancements of computer science or technology plays a role in issues in the future by technology could predict when a harvest will produce enough food, or if there woudln't be enough food.
+How so?
+Well, with technology getting more and more advance, it can help farmers with their crops.
+By wether making predictions to help the farmer make adjustments or help change stuff around to make food.